nextauthjs/next-auth/docs/docs/guides/providers/credentials-provider.md

 OAuth providers spend significant amounts of money, time, and engineering effort to build:

-- bot-protection
-- rate-limiting
+- abuse detection (bot-protection, rate-limiting)
-- password management
+- password management (password reset, credential stuffing, rotation)
-- data security
+- data security (encrpytion/alting, strength validation)

 and much more for authentication solutions.
 It is likely that your application would benefit from leveraging these battle-tested solutions rather than try to rebuild them from scratch.